nicholasgillespie/designo-creative-agency/docs/project/development_log.md

 #### Notes

-- **TODO:** Complete the implementation of the hamburger menu for mobile navigation to fully address the integration of essential components.
+- ~~**TODO:** Complete the implementation of the hamburger menu for mobile navigation to fully address the integration of essential components.~~ Completed on 2024-07-22.
+- ~~**TODO:** Define design tokens for the form/input elements.~~ (Carried over to 2024-07-19)

+## Date: 2024-07-22

+### Site Structure and Layout Development (Continued)

+#### Task Description

+Continuing the development of the site structure and layout components, focusing on mobile navigation.

+#### Tasks Completed

+1. Completed the implementation of the hamburger menu for mobile navigation, ensuring full integration with essential components.

+#### Time Management

+- Estimated Time for Today's Tasks: 2 days
+- Actual Time Spent: 2 days

+#### Notes

 - **TODO:** Define design tokens for the form/input elements.
-(Carried over from 2024-07-18)
+(Carried over from 2024-07-19)
+- **TODO:** Develop and integrate all website sections and components with a focus on accessibility and interactivity.

 <!-- # Progress Log